JeongSeoJin/old-profile/project-c-qdd-actuator/c-qdd-actuator.md

 In dynamic legged locomotion, the actuator must withstand high impact loads caused by ground reaction forces.
 While **Harmonic Drives** are industry standards for zero-backlash precision, their flexible spline mechanism is notoriously fragile under shock loads.

-Similarly, **Planetary Gearboxes**, though common, exhibit inherent backlash. **It works well with aluminum gears, but becomes significantly fragile when 3D printed.** In a 3D-printed planetary system, the stress concentrates on individual small gear teeth, making them prone to catastrophic failure under sudden external forces.
+Similarly, **Planetary Gearboxes**, though common, exhibit inherent backlash.
+It works well with aluminum gears, but becomes significantly fragile when 3D printed.
+In a 3D-printed planetary system, the stress concentrates on individual small gear teeth, making them prone to catastrophic failure under sudden external forces.

 To ensure robustness, I selected a **Cycloidal Reducer** architecture.
-According to Sensinger's research, this mechanism **distributes the load across multiple lobes simultaneously**.
-This load-sharing capability provides significantly higher **Shock Resistance** compared to involute gears or fragile harmonic drives, making it the ideal candidate for a fully 3D-printed transmission [[5]](#8-references).
+According to Sensinger's research, this mechanism distributes the load across multiple lobes simultaneously.
+This load-sharing capability provides significantly higher Shock Resistance compared to involute gears or fragile harmonic drives, making it the ideal candidate for a fully 3D-printed transmission [[5]](#8-references).

 Furthermore, I optimized the internal mechanism for efficiency.
-While the outer profile uses a solid design for structural strength, the **internal output mechanism operates based on Rolling Contact**.
+While the outer profile uses a solid design for structural strength, the internal output mechanism operates based on Rolling Contact.
 By utilizing rolling pins for the output shaft transmission, I successfully minimized internal friction where structural fragility is less of a concern.
-This strategic design choice preserves the **Back-drivability** required for the QDD system while maintaining the robustness of the outer shell [[6]](#8-references).
+This strategic design choice preserves the Back-drivability required for the QDD system while maintaining the robustness of the outer shell [[6]](#8-references).

 ---